Contact Interactions at Future Circular Collider based Muon-Proton Colliders: Conclusion

 \section{Conclusion}

 We carried out a contact interaction study at FCC-based muon-proton colliders.
 In our calculations, we considered four center-of-mass energies $\mu p$ collider options.
-FCC-based $\mu p$ collider that the highest center-of-mass energy (63.2 TeV) option with the luminosity 100 fb$^{-1}$ reveals the largest attainable compositeness scales.
-This machine will allow discovery up to 225.7 TeV, observation 269.0 TeV, and exclusion 311.3 TeV for $\Lambda^+_{LL}$ (constructive interference) in four-fermion contact interactions.
-When we consider destructive interference for left-left helicity at this collider, discovery, observation, and exclusion limits are calculated as 164.0 TeV, 179.3 TeV, and 191.2 TeV, respectively.
-Our findings show that FCC-based muon-proton colliders have a great potential regarding four-fermion contact interactions than LHC, ILC, and CLIC.
+FCC-based $\mu p$ collider that the highest center-of-mass energy (63.2 TeV) option with the luminosity 100 fb\textsuperscript{-1} reveals the largest attainable compositeness scales.
+This machine will allow discovery up to 225.7 $\pm$ 1.9\% TeV, observation 269.0 $\pm$ 2.0\% TeV, and exclusion 311.3 $\pm$ 2.1 \%TeV for $\Lambda^+_{LL}$ (constructive interference) in four-fermion contact interactions.
+When we consider destructive interference for left-left helicity at this collider, discovery, observation, and exclusion limits are calculated as 163.9 $\pm$ 1.1\% TeV, 179.3 $\pm$ 1.0\% TeV, and 191.3 $\pm$ 0.9\% TeV, respectively.
+As can be seen from Reference \cite{Apanasevich:2013cta}, it has been demonstrated that in future proton-proton colliders, with an integrated luminosity value of 3000 fb\textsuperscript{-1}, an exclusion limit of approximately 45 TeV can be imposed on the compositeness scale (LL, RR) by contact interactions in the 33 TeV center-of-mass energy option.
+With the same integrated luminosity value, for the option with a center-of-mass energy of 100 TeV, an exclusion limit of 125 TeV was envisaged to be put on the compositeness scale.
+As shown in Table \ref{tab:fccmu3000}, the limit imposed on the compositeness scale is higher in the muon-proton collider in our study with a 24.5 TeV center of mass-energy and 50 fb\textsuperscript{-1} integrated luminosity.
+Moreover, the muon-proton collider option with 100 fb\textsuperscript{-1} integrated luminosity with 63.5 TeV center-of-mass energy can also introduce a higher exclusion limit to the compositeness scale than the 100 TeV center-of-mass collider in reference \cite{Apanasevich:2013cta}.
+In addition, the compositeness scale could be examined up to 100 TeV for contact interactions in the FCC-eh collider \cite{fcc2019fcc:hh}.
+We indicated that FCC-$\mu p$ colliders could push the limits of the compositeness scale in contact interactions higher than references \cite{fcc2019fcc:hh}, and \cite{Apanasevich:2013cta}.
+Our findings show that FCC-based muon-proton colliders have a great potential regarding four-fermion contact interactions than LHC, ILC ,CLIC, FCC-eh, and future $pp$ colliders.
 As a result, FCC-based $\mu p$ colliders will be an exceptional alternative for researching four-fermion contact interactions.